buzden/deptycheck/docs-aigen/cumulated/8_Coverage_Tracking.md

 ## Introduction

+But just because a factory is producing items that pass the "correctness" check, does that mean it's doing a good job?
+What if our candy factory, which is supposed to make red, green, and blue candies, ends up making 99% red candies and only a handful of the others?
+The candy is still valid, but the variety is terrible!
+This is the problem that distribution checking solves.

 In this tutorial, we will learn how to track and analyze the coverage of DepTyCheck generators.
 Coverage tracking helps ensure your generators test all data type constructors, identifying blind spots in your test data generation.

 **What we will accomplish:** We will create generators for data types, run them multiple times, and generate detailed reports showing which constructors were generated and how many times each appeared.

 ## 1. Understanding Coverage Tracking

+A generator that always produces an empty `SortedList` is technically correct, but it's not very useful for testing.
+We want our generators to produce a wide *variety* of data to catch as many edge cases as possible.
+We need a quality control inspector.

+This is where `DepTyCheck`'s **Distribution Checking Utilities** come in.
+These are not part of the core library you'd use every day, but are special testing tools used within the `DepTyCheck` project itself to ensure that the generators it derives are of high quality.
+They check if the generated values have a good statistical distribution.

 ### The Problem: Blind Spots in Test Data